-Here are some of the test case scenarios for a password reset for outlook mail platform.
-As you can see, I have attached the images for each test scenarios.
+Here are some of the test case scenarios for a password reset for the outlook mail platform.
+As you can see, I have attached the images for each test scenario.
 The tests mentioned here are limited, and you can add them and expand depending on your choice.